 The course is designated 5-11 but, in addition, we are hoping that non-salaried trainees will have the opportunity for a further short placement, with specialist training, in an Early Years Setting, if they choose to do so.

-The non salaried course leads too the award of both QTS and PGCE (subject to validation) with the University of Greenwich.
+The non salaried course leads too the award of both QTS and PGCE with the University of Greenwich.

-Trainees on the Part Time Accelerated Route (PTAR) are employees of their ‘home’ school, and based at their employing school for the majority of the training course, except for a short, 6-week placement at a contrasting school in January and February.
-PTAR trainees will also complete an action research project, but for their professional development alone, and not for any academic qualification.
+Trainees on the Salaried Route are employees of their ‘home’ school, and based at their employing school for the majority of the training course, except for a short, 6-week placement at a contrasting school in January and February.
+Salaried trainees will also complete an action research project, but for their professional development alone, and not for any academic qualification.
 You can find out more about the part time accelerated route on the finances page

 The vast majority of our trainees get jobs working in the local schools after their initial teacher training.